Skip to main content

 National Institute of Drug Abuse (NIDA) – Treatment Approaches to Drug Addiction

 Based on this research, 13 fundamental principles that characterize effective drug abuse treatment have been developed.
-These principles are detailed in NIDA’s Principles of Drug Addiction Treatment: A Research-Based Guide .
+These principles are detailed in NIDA’s Principles of Drug Addiction Treatment: A Research-Based Guide.
 The guide also describes different types of science-based treatments and provides answers to commonly asked questions.

 Community resources exist for alcohol and other drug prevention education, counseling and referral.
 For detailed information concerning these resources availability, students and employees may contact the Dean of Student Access and Support at 252-738-3239 or Coordinator of Human Resources at 252-738-3462.

-Alcoholics Anonymous Contact Information
+Alcoholics Anonymous Organization

 Alcohol/Drug Council Council of North Carolina Website